COM498/Fall2019/README.md

 Download the setup.sh file and run as sudo.

-The MSSql Container and the NodeJS Container should now be running in detached mode.
+The MSSql Container, NodeJS Container, and Web Server Container should now be running in detached mode.
 You should be able to see this by running `docker ps`.

 Make sure that you have net.ipv4.conf.all.forwarding set equal to 1 and that Chain FORWARD is set to Accept.